Michael Markley got his start

 Markley is an attorney who has spent three decades focused on cross-border tax planning for commercial enterprises.
 She is responsible for research and preparation of the description of each

 piece offered by M. Markley Antiques.
-While doing so, she discovered the fascinating story of the first modern corporation, founded during the Middle Ages in France, and has published several articles as well as given numerous speeches about it.
-She enjoys highighting the corporate governance system adopted by pioneering shareholders in the 14th century and which would have prevented Enron and other catastrophic failures.
+While doing so, she discovered the fascinating story of the first modern corporations, founded during the Middle Ages in France, and has published several articles as well as given numerous speeches about them.
+She enjoys highlighting the corporate governance system, adopted by their pioneering shareholders in the 14th century, which would have prevented Enron and other catastrophic failures in the 21st century.

-To her task in writing about antiques, she brings a
+To her task in writing about antiques for this website, she brings a

 background in the Arts.
 Her four